Neologism

 In linguistics, a neologism (/niˈɒlədʒɪzəm/, /ˌni:oʊˈloʊ-/; also known as a coinage) is any newly formed word, term, or phrase that has gained popular or institutional recognition and is becoming accepted into mainstream language.

 Neologisms are one facet of lexical innovation, i.e., the linguistic process of new terms and meanings entering a language's lexicon.
 The most precise studies into language change and word formation, in fact, identify the process of a "neological continuum": a nonce word is any single-use term that may or may not grow in popularity; a protologism is such a term used exclusively within a small group; a prelogism is such a term that is gaining usage but is still not mainstream; and a neologism has become accepted or recognized by social institutions.

 Neologisms are often driven by changes in culture and technology.
-Popular examples of neologisms can arise and be found in nearly all aspects of human life and culture, from science to technology, to the arts, to fiction (notably science fiction), to films, to television, to commercial branding, to literature, to jargon, to cant, to linguistics and to popular culture.
+Popular examples of neologisms can arise and be found in nearly all aspects of human life and culture, from science to technology, to the arts, to religion, to fiction (notably science fiction), to films, to television, to commercial branding, to literature, to jargon, to cant, to linguistics and to popular culture.

 Examples

-Examples of neologisms are sorted by time and they include the tags to their source:
+Examples of neologisms are sorted by time.